fmb3codes/TabStates/README.md

 ## How to Use

-Use the textbox to enter a "nickname" for the group of tabs opened in the current window to be saved
+Use the textbox to enter a "nickname" for the group of tabs opened in the current window to be saved as a "TabState"

-Click on the tab group after it has been saved to view its contents
+Click on the TabState after it has been saved to view its contents

-Hover over the tab group to see the different options available for managing it
+Hover over the TabState to see the different options available for managing it

 Currently, the buttons in sequential order respectively can:
   - Open the TabState in the current window